grindsa/acme2certifier/docs/identifier_prevalidation.md

 - Use these features only in tightly controlled environments, such as internal PKIs or for legacy migration scenarios.
 - Always audit and restrict the lists to the minimum set of identifiers required.
 - Consider using EAB profiling to scope prevalidation to specific accounts rather than globally.
+- Treat EAB `["*"]` / `/0` as intentional full-account DCV bypass; protect the profile store and review kid profiles carefully.
+Unbounded EAB apply is logged at WARNING.

 ## Example Configuration